 Detailing The Painted Wood

 The color Bunker Hill Blue was stippled on over the Mermaid Tail only on the wood parts of the sofa.
 I liked the way the Mermaid Tail peeked through the base coat.
 It kind of looked chippy and that’s always a great look in my book.
-Afterwards I added gilding wax to the details to really make them stand out.
-I applied it with my finger tip.
+Afterward, I added gilding wax to the details to make them stand out.
+I applied it with my fingertips.
 NO special tools needed.
 Quick and easy.

 Applying Gold Leaf